 As a civil litigation attorney, you handle disputes of all kinds that fall into the civil category.
 You represent clients, draft their claims and motions, and determine which strategies that will benefit clients the most during each stage of their case.

-But you might still have some questions about your resume.
-How long should it be, what skills should you include, and how should it look?
+But you might still have some questions about how to draft your resume.
+How long should it be, and how do you showcase your analytical and problem-solving skills?

 We can answer these questions and more, so don’t worry!
-Take a look at these three resume samples and time-tested advice so that you can hit the ground running.
+Take a look at these three resume samples and time-tested advice so that you can hit the ground running with your next civil dispute.

 Civil Litigation Attorney Resume